-Quorum: 40% of minimum constituted members (Ex Officio and Vacant Posts are not counted towards the quorum).
+Quorum: 40% of minimum constituted members (Ex Officio, Vacant Posts & non-voting members are not counted towards the quorum).

-1) 2) 3) Apologies for absence Minutes of previous mtg Periodic review 7) 8) 9) External Examiner Appts Reports from working/sub groups 'Modular Scheme Management 4) Validation 40) Committee' minutes 5) Audit/accreditation whichever 10) Actions/outcomes from previous meeting is current) 11) You saidWe did 6) Collaborative Provision 12) 13) Any other business Date and time of next meeting
+1) Apologies for absence 7) Partnerships 2) Minutes of previous meeting 8) External Examiner Appts 3) Actions/ Outcomes from 9) Minutes from working/sub-groups • previous meetings 10) 'Modular Scheme Management 4) Periodic review Committee' minutes 5) Validation 11) You said...We did...
+6) Audit/accreditation 12) Any other business - / (whichever is current) 13) Date and time of next meeting